 So, what’s the Revelator's vision for the future of Original Works?
 Well, first and foremost, the self-improving RPS system is set to become more and more precise as more artists join the daily advance program, feeding the system with data on historical accuracy of estimations and filling some of the gaps present in the present datasets.
 However, the RPS system we've focused on today is just a single component in a more complex system in the making.
 The potential here is developing a comprehensive fintech layer for music that would allow independent artists and their teams to treat their copyrights as an investment asset rather than a source of a passive income.

 Original Works today presents a solid foundation for that vision.
-Imagine adding a predictive analytics layer, leveraging historical consumption data to predict the song’s trajectory in the next 3/6/12 months, and marrying that data with the output of the RPS system to automatically provide estimations for the value of the given song.
-In today’s recording market, such financial insights are only available for the major catalog by virtue of the major label’s extensive analytics departments.
-Automating that valuation process and putting the insights in the hands of the industry could open up a massive host of opportunities for investment in the independent catalog — and ultimately, allow artists across the board to leverage their streaming copyrights to secure further funding, grow their careers and find a new way to monetize their music within the streaming economy.
+Imagine adding a predictive analytics layer, leveraging historical consumption data to predict the song's trajectory in the next 3/6/12 months, and marrying that data with the output of the RPS system to automatically provide estimations for the value of the given song.
+In today's recording market, such financial insights are only available for the major catalog by virtue of the major label's extensive analytics departments.
+Automating that valuation process and putting the insights in the hands of the industry could open up a massive host of opportunities for investment in the independent catalog — and ultimately, allow artists across the board to leverage their streaming copyrights to secure further funding, grow their careers and find new ways of monetizing their music within the streaming economy.